circleci/CircleCI-Training-Koans/10 Workspaces/README.md

 - Persist each of the apps in the build jobs to the final deploy job.
 - Upload all of the apps to your artifacts.
+- Provide a link to your final workflow.

 **Help:**
 <details>